eebasadre20/flow/README.md

 State can be accessed from the Flow instance:
 ```
 > flow = ChargeFlow.trigger(flow_input)
-=> #<ChargeFlow:0x00007fd5c5cd9d88 ... >

 > flow.state.charge
 => #<Charge:0x00007fd5c5cda080 ... >
 ```

-Success of the flow can be determined with:
+Success of the triggered flow can be determined with:
 ```
 > flow.success?
 => true